 USDA does not consider the funding fee as part of its loan-to-value (LTV).
 So in essence, USDA allows for an LTV of a little over 101%.

-Why doesn’t every use the USDA home loan program?
+Why doesn’t every buyer use the USDA home loan program?

 Most homebuyers would prefer to do a USDA loan, but perhaps the areas in which they are looking are not USDA-eligible.
 Larger urban and surrounding areas are not eligible, since the point of the program is to encourage rural development.
 Still, a surprising number of developed suburban areas are still eligible.